Vaginal Discomfort

 ● Vaginal moisturizers: Long-lasting, hormone-free lotion applied regularly in the vagina and vulva to improve tissue elasticity and keep the vagina supple.
 These moisturizers are different from lubricants that are used only during sexual activity.

-● Dehydroepiandrosterone (DHEA): This ingredient is usually administered as inserted into the vagina at night to ease painful intercourse due to menopause vaginal dryness.
+● Dehydroepiandrosterone (DHEA): This ingredient is usually administered as inserted into the vagina at night to ease painful intercourse due to menopause vaginal atrophy.

 ● Ospemifene (Osphena): An orally administered SERM (Selective Estrogen Receptor Modulator) used to treat painful sexual intercourse resulting from vaginal atrophy.
-But it's risky for women with breast cancer or at high risk of developing cancer.
+But it's not approved for women with breast cancer or at high risk of developing cancer.

 ● Vaginal Lubricants: Applied topically during sexual intercourse to ease the pain.

 ● Estrogen Therapy: Sometimes doctors will prescribe a low-dose estrogen topical cream, ring, or suppository tablet that awakens the vaginal tissues.
 It has proven to be an effective treatment for menopause vaginal dryness.
-However, many women choose to forgo this therapy because it can increase your risks of cancer and other side effects.
-Talk to your doctor about this method if you're at high risk of breast cancer or have already had it.
+However, many women choose to forgo this therapy because of side effects.
+Talk to your doctor for more information.

 Aside from medication, it could help if you made some lifestyle changes.
 Here are a few: